 - Acquire near the end of the fiscal year to take advantage of allowances.

 - Dispose of assets held for the long term in a separate tax year to spread capital gains tax liability.
+The timing of asset realisation can significantly impact the capital gains tax liability.

 Use Strategic Business Structures